pandynux/lizard/README_en.md

 The latest version also features a switch, a drop-down menu and a checkbox.
 The state of each widget and the selected option are displayed in real time.

+## Theme usage

+The user interface initializes LVGL's default theme in `main/ui/lvgl_ui.cpp` right after `lv_init()`.
+The theme uses blue as the primary color, red as the secondary color and the Montserrat 14 font.
+A basic style sets the background color and font on widgets when they are created.